xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 }
 ```

-Now this new Component render three times as expected:
+Now, this new Component renders three times as expected:
 1 - First time;
 2 - When we change the user to isLoading=true;
 3 - When we change the user to name = "Daniel";

-And the "SomeOtherData" is rendered just once, because we nerver change it.
+And the "SomeOtherData" is rendered just once because we never change it.
 Not bad.

 Result:
 ```